-The following points provide a brief overview of Conwy, drawn from detailed statistics in the main body of this paper.
+The following points provide a brief overview of the Isle of Anglesey, drawn from detailed statistics in the main body of this paper.
 Technical terms have been avoided, and in general the reference periods of the statistics are not mentioned (as these vary).

-- ♦ 110 thousand people live in Conwy, which is less densely populated than Wales as a whole.
-The area's population rose by 2.6% between 1993 and 2003, compared with a rise of nearly 2% in Wales. (section 2) - ◆ 54% of Conwy's residents were born in Wales, and around 30% aged three or more can speak Welsh, compared to 20% across Wales. (section 2) - ◆ Life expectancy at birth for people born in Conwy is similar to that in Wales. (section 2) - ♦ 78% of the working age population are economically active (just above the Welsh level), and 2.1% claim Job-Seekers' Allowance, compared to 2.3% in Wales as a whole. (section 3) - ◆ The median1 annual pay for full-time workers in Conwy is just under £20,000, more than £1,000 less than the national median1. (section 3) - ♦ A similar percentage of people reported having a limiting long-term illness as in Wales as a whole (over 23%). (section 4) - ♦ A higher percentage of adults than in Wales met guidelines for the consumption of fruit and vegetables and for physical activity. (section 4) - ♦ The rates of people waiting for their first outpatient appointment or for inpatient admission are lower than in Wales. (section 4) - ◆ The percentage of pupils in their final year of compulsory education who achieved five or more GCSEs grade A-C (or a vocational equivalent) is similar to that in Wales at 52%. (section 5) - ♦ 73.4% of households are owner-occupied, a higher percentage than in Wales.
-The median1 house price in 2005 was £142,000, £17,000 more than the Welsh median1, but the rate of house price increase is similar to that in Wales. (section 6) - ♦ The rate of accidents per length of road is lower than that in Wales, but a similar rate of people are killed or seriously injured in road accidents as are across Wales. (section 7) - ◆ The rate of all recorded crime is 19.4 incidents per 1,000 people, slightly lower than the rate for Wales. (section 7) - ♦ 22% of municipal waste was recycled or composted in 2005-06, lower than the equivalent percentage for the whole of Wales. (section 7) - ♦ The Welsh Index of Multiple Deprivation 2005 ranks specific small areas in Wales in terms of deprivation.
-A below average proportion of Conwy's areas fall in the 10% most deprived areas in Wales, and the majority of Conwy's areas are less deprived than the Wales average. (section 8)
+- ◆ Around 67 thousand people live in the Isle of Anglesey, which with fewer than 100 people per square kilometre is less densely populated than Wales as a whole.
+The area's population fell by 2% between 1993 and 2003, compared with a rise of nearly 2% in Wales. (section 2) - ◆ Just over two-thirds of Anglesey residents were born in Wales (compared to three-quarters nationally), but three in five people aged three or more can speak Welsh, compared to one in five across Wales. (section 2) - ◆ Life expectancy at birth for both males and females born in the Isle of Anglesey is around a year longer than for males and females in Wales. (section 2) - ◆ Similarly to Wales, three-quarters of the working age population of Anglesey are economically active, but a higher proportion than in Wales claim Job-Seekers' Allowance (3.2%). (section 3) - ◆ At £20,474, the median1 annual pay for full-time workers in Anglesey is around £900 less than the national median1. (section 3) - ◆ A slightly lower percentage of people living on the Isle of Anglesey reported having a limiting long-term illness than all people living in Wales. (section 4) - ♦ A higher percentage of adults than in Wales met guidelines for the consumption of fruit and vegetables, and for physical activity. (section 4) - ◆ The rates of people waiting for a day case treatment are similar to those in Wales, while proportionally fewer people are waiting for their first outpatient appointment or inpatient admission. (section 4) - ◆ A similar percentage of pupils in their final year of compulsory education achieved five or more GCSEs grade A-C (or a vocational equivalent) as in Wales. (section 5) - Proportionally fewer households are owner-occupied in the Isle of Anglesey, and the median1 house price in 2005 was nearly £135,000, £10,000 more than the median1 for Wales as a whole. (section 6) - ◆ The rate of accidents per length of road is less than half that in Wales, and a lower rate of people are killed or seriously injured in road accidents in Anglesey. (section 7) - ◆ The rate of recorded crime per head of population is two-thirds the rate for Wales. (section 7) - ♦ Around 22% of municipal waste was recycled or composted in 2005-06, less than the equivalent percentage for the whole of Wales. (section 7) - ◆ The Welsh Index of Multiple Deprivation 2005 ranks specific small areas in Wales in terms of deprivation.
+A below average proportion of Anglesey's areas fall in the 10% most deprived areas in Wales, but the majority of Anglesey's areas are more deprived than the Wales average. (section 8)